 Pennsylvania Common Law Marriages

 Pennsylvania courts allow common-law marriages that formed before 2005.
 But they don’t like them.
-So they place a “heavy burden” to establish a common-law marriage.
+So they place a “heavy burden” on establishing a common-law marriage.
 Why?
 Because the question of whether such marriage exists is a “fruitful source of perjury and fraud.”
 Therefore, they should be tolerated [but] not encouraged…”

 District of Columbia Common Law Marriages